1-year-old girl among 4 found fatally shot inside apartment

-BROWNSVILLE, Brooklyn (WABC) --A 1-year-old girl was among four people found fatally shot in an apartment in Brooklyn early Wednesday.
+BROWNSVILLE, Brooklyn (WABC) --The deaths of four people found fatally shot in an apartment in Brooklyn this week have been classified as a triple murder-suicide.

-Authorities say the victims were found in an apartment on Thatford Avenue, part of the Riverdale Towers, in the Brownsville section just after 5 a.m.
+Authorities say the victims, including a 1-year-old girl, were found in an apartment on Thatford Avenue, part of the Riverdale Towers, in the Brownsville section just after 5 a.m.

 A 27-year-old man and his 1-year-old daughter were reportedly found dead in one of the bedrooms, while teenage boy was found dead in another bedroom and an older man -- the stepfather of the 27-year-old victim -- was found dead in the bathroom.
 Neighbors knew the eldest victim as "Big Daddy."